 Personalize your content however you want– You have absolute control of what goes out during your SMS marketing campaigns.
 Want to send a birthday greeting?
 Check.
 Want to let your customers know about an upcoming 3-day sale?
 Check.

 You can do more– You can even run contests, surveys, sweepstakes, and so on with using a shortcode.
 Other things you can do include alert notifications, bulk SMS, voting, and identity verification.

 Application to Person communication– This can be a drawback for some who find person-to-person communication more authentic and helpful.
 This is especially true for people who need urgent assistance or simply just want to talk to you interactively.

 But overall, choosing between a long code vs short code will depend on how you intend to use it for your business.
-If you have a contact center, it’s best to have a long code but if running a SMS marketing campaign is your primary goal right now, go get a short code.
+If you have a contact center, it’s best to have a long code but if running an SMS marketing campaign is your primary goal right now, go get a shortcode.
 Or, get both.